 There are cheaper alternatives

 You don’t necessarily have to go for the most expensive option.
 There are ways of saving money when it comes to maintaining the aesthetic appeal of your swimming pool, it simply means making some cosmetic sacrifices and going for a material that is slightly less ‘fancy’.
-The best bet is to reach out to your local swimming pool resurfacing experts and seeking some advice from them.
+The best bet is to reach out to your local swimming pool resurfacing experts and seek some advice from them.
 Any reputable pool resurfacing company will gladly present you with a number of suitable options for you and try to work around your available budget.

 Whatever you decide to roll with, we wish you the absolute best of luck and hope that you can enjoy many years with a beautiful swimming pool that will deliver many wonderful memories.